IntrProgrammer/GO_RELOADED/docs/en/Analysis/Understunding _the_Problem.md

 ## **Project Goal: Text Formatter**

-Our project is to build a program that acts like a "text cleaner."
+Our project is to build a program that acts like a "text formatter."
 It will read text from a file, look for specific patterns and commands, and then apply a set of rules to format the text correctly.
 Think of it as an automated proofreader that follows a very specific style of rules and formats the text.

 The core of the challenge is correctly identifying and applying these editing rules.
 Let's break them down.